Velocidex/velociraptor-docs-old/blog/html/_sources/pages/overview.rst.txt

 * Client supports throttling - you can run very intensive operations on the client at a controlled rate to limit impact on endpoint performance.
+* A python API allows for full control of the server from python including post processing acquired data.